 To renew their membership and perform other self service functions – such as updating their email preferences and privacy settings – members can access their member profiles after logging into your Wild Apricot site.
-From their member profile, members can renew their membership and change their membership level, if permitted.
+Depending on your settings, members can renew their membership and change their membership level.

 On the Privacy tab, members can control how much of their information will be visible to others on the site.

 From the Email subscriptions tab, they can unsubscribe to emails and change the frequency of emails.